smarttransit-ai/transit-gym/calibration/readme.md

 **Options:**
 Available distributions and its syntax are:

--"normal(mu,sd)" with mu and sd being floating numbers: Normal distribution with mean mu and standard deviation sd.
+- "normal(mu,sd)" with mu and sd being floating numbers: Normal distribution with mean mu and standard deviation sd.
--"normalCapped(mu, sd, min, max)" By default, no negative values are accepted but may be enabled by setting a negative lower limit.
+- "normalCapped(mu, sd, min, max)" By default, no negative values are accepted but may be enabled by setting a negative lower limit.
--"lognormal(mu,sd)" with mu and sd being floating numbers: Normal distribution with mean mu and standard deviation sd.
+- "lognormal(mu,sd)" with mu and sd being floating numbers: Normal distribution with mean mu and standard deviation sd.
--"uniform(a,b)" with limits a and b being floating numbers: Uniform distribution between a and b.
+- "uniform(a,b)" with limits a and b being floating numbers: Uniform distribution between a and b.
--"gamma(alpha,beta)" with parameters alpha and beta: Gamma distribution.
+- "gamma(alpha,beta)" with parameters alpha and beta: Gamma distribution.
 The command is shown below.
 ```
 python tools/createVehTypeDistribution.py config.txt